SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Paper is a good substance from making compost.
+Paper is a good substance for making compost.
 But it should be plain paper.
-Paper which is glossy would have been coated with shiny plastic and should not be used.
+Paper that is glossy would have been coated with shiny plastic and should not be used.

 Old paper towels, shredded cardboard, and tissues are good for composting.

 While composting, one should be careful to remove the sticky labels from the fruits and vegetables and also from the papers before throwing them into the composting bin.